 This post may contain affiliate links.
 Please read my disclosure policy.

-The meatballs my Mom always made, were called “Lee’s Meatballs”, because my Mom had gotten the recipe from Lee, and that is how it was labeled in her recipe box.
 I have only the vaguest memory of Lee herself, but her meatballs were, and remain, a thing of beauty.
-I have not changed them very much – they have more breadcrumbs now because Mario Batali says that Americans don’t use enough bread in our meatballs, and I always listen to Mario.
-I use fresh garlic instead of garlic powder, and I’m not sure the recipe has always had onions in it like it does now.For the most part though, this the same recipe that we enjoyed often while growing up.
+This recipe is almost exactly as Lee wrote it down.
+I have not changed them much.
+They have more breadcrumbs now because Lidia Bastianich says that Americans don’t use enough bread in our meatballs, and I always listen to Lidia.
+I use fresh garlic instead of garlic powder, and I’m not sure the recipe has always had onions in it like it does now.

 Italian Meatballs